jo0707/n8n-ffmpeg-gowa-docker/README.md

 This repository provides a quick start Docker Compose setup for running n8n with integrated FFmpeg and Go Whatsapp support.

+This container using Debian base image instead of Alpine Linux base image, this was meant to support any browser automation and else.

 ## Purpose

 -   Automate workflows using n8n